simonegli8/WebFormsForCore/README.md

+# New Repository Location
+This prohject has moved to [https://github.com/webformsforcore/WebFormsForCore](https://github.com/webformsforcore/WebFormsForCore).
+The old repository here has been archived.

 # WebFormsForCore
 A library to run WebForms apps on ASP.NET Core.
 This library provides a port of the System.Web libraries of .NET Framework to .NET 8.
 With this library,